coalmines/coalmines-api/README.md

 ## Environment Variables
 See `env.sh`.
 Set `NODE_ENV` to `production` for production mode.

+### OAuth Support
+For authentication integration, you will need to set up the app for the respective authentication provider first.
+Then set `APP_URL` to match the protocol and host where you deployed the app, e.g., `https://coalmines.ruhr`.
+For each provider, set `[PROVIDER]_CLIENT_ID` and `[PROVIDER]_CLIENT_SECRET` to the respective values the provider gives you.

+Providers supported:

+[x] GitHub
+[ ] Twitter

 ## Logging
 By default, log output is in plain console format.
 When running this service in production mode, the output is in JSON format.